lucasfreirec/lucasfreirec/README.md

 - 👋 Hi, I’m Lucas
 - I'm currently pursuing a Master of Computer Science in Parallel and Distributed Systemas at the Polytechnic Institute of Paris
-- I’m interested in parallel algorithms and distributed systems
+- I’m interested in ...
 - lucas.freirecosta@telecom-paris.fr